 The Arizona Health Care Cost Containment System (AHCCCS) provides free or low-cost health care to low-income residents of the state.
-This health program represents the state's Medicaid program, funded by state and federal money.
-Each April 1, the state adjusts the income eligibility levels for AHCCCS, which vary according to several factors.
+This health program represents the state's Medicaid program, funded by state and federal money, and each April 1, the state adjusts the income eligibility levels for AHCCCS, which vary according to several factors, including how many members you have in your family.

 AHCCCS offers health insurance for families with children who are under 19 years old and who meet income and eligibility requirements.
 For those who qualify, there are no monthly premiums.
 Applicants must be Arizona residents as well as U.S. citizens or qualified immigrants.
 In addition, applicants who qualify for unemployment or Social Security benefits must apply for them.